 However, neither the distribution nor the timing of the onset of Mrs D's symptoms fit the typical distribution for sciatic nerve injury, and there was no other documented neurological abnormality.
-Medical Protection served a letter of response denying liability, and the claim against Dr L was discontinued.
+Medical Protection provided a letter of response, and no further action was taken.